hotosm/learnosm/_posts/en/coordination/0500-10-23-tasking-manager.md

  * If you are in doubt about what a particular feature is, use the comment section to ask questions or check the wiki.
  * If you make a serious mistake - for example, deleting a major feature or relation - use the comment box to ask other mappers to help in reverting this for you.
 Try to include the changeset, or a description of what happened.
 Being a collaborative task, many other mappers are here to help - it's important to remember everyone makes mistakes sometimes.
  * Don't hesitate to ask for feedback - mappers validating your work can be terse or to the point, but if they know it's OK to engage in a dialog with you, the outcome is often a lot better for all involved.
- * Avoid validating your own work - a second pair of eyes will always lead to better quality mapping.
+ * You must not validate your own work - a second pair of eyes will always lead to better quality mapping.
  * Don't worry if other mappers are terse when validating your work - like you, they just want to ensure all of the data is mapped accurately.
 Feedback is invariably about the remaining work, not criticism of your efforts to date.